Bugaboo Cameleon3 Combo Review

 This stroller has a single action hand brake that is easy to use, but you need to use caution when releasing the brake, so it doesn't slap you in the back of the hand.
 The brake is stiffer than other hand brakes, but it is still pretty easy.

 The medium-sized storage bin fit our medium diaper bag with access from all sides that is easier to use before you attach a car seat.
 The bin has a weight allowance of 8.8 lbs.
 The allowance is the limiting factor, so you may be unable to carry all of your supplies or run errands.

 The canopy doesn't work with the car seat adapters, which means you will need to rely on the canopy that comes with the car seat as baby's protection from the elements.

 Ease of Setup

-The Cameleon took just over 14 minutes to assemble from unpacking the box to ready to stroll.
-The documentation that comes with it is poor and made up of illustrations that are difficult to follow and no words to help explain them.
+The Cameleon is one of the harder products to assemble, taking just over 14 minutes to get ready to stroll.
+The documentation is poor with illustrations that are difficult to follow and no words to help explain them.

 One would think a high priced product like the Cameleon would rank higher in the quality department.
 As it is, this Bugaboo is only slightly better than average.